tanx-lab/tanx-lab.github.io/content/authors/AnhTuanLe/_index.md

 ---
 # Display name
-title: Bojian Qu
+title: Anh Tuan Le

 # Full Name (for SEO)
-first_name: Bojian
+first_name: Anh Tuan
-last_name: Qu
+last_name: Le

 # Is this the primary user of the site?
 superuser: false